Marcella Bella: Life and career

 After a period of relative tarnish, in the early 1980s Bella began recording under her full name, and achieved an impressive success in 1983 with "Nell'aria", a song penned by Mogol together with her brother Gianni.
 Other hits followed across the whole decade, mainly linked to her participations to the Sanremo Festival, notably "Senza un briciolo di testa" (third place at Sanremo 1986), "Tanti auguri" (Sanremo 1987), "Dopo la tempesta" (Sanremo 1988) and "Verso l'ignoto" (a duet with Gianni Bella presented at Sanremo 1990).
 In the 1990s she slowed her activities.
 She ran in the 2004 European Parliament election with National Alliance party, being not elected.
 In 2005, she returned to the Sanremo Festival after a fifteen-year absence with the song "Uomo bastardo", ranking second in the "classics" tournament.

 In 2024, Bella, with the song "Chi siamo davvero", competed in the final of Una voce per San Marino 2024, the Sammarinese national selection for the Eurovision Song Contest 2024.
 In December 2024, she was announced as one of the participants in the Sanremo Music Festival 2025.
 She placed last in a field of 29 with the song "Pelle diamante".
 On 24 December 2024, Bella was awarded by His Royal Highness The Crown Prince of Georgia David Bagration of Mukhrani the title of Dame Grand Cross of the Order of the Eagle and the Seamless Tunic of Our Lord Jesus Christ in recognition to her long and successful career, spanning over 50 years.

-Personal life

-Marcella is the younger sister of singer-songwriter Gianni Bella^{[1]}.

-In 1973 she had an affair with Red Canzian, who had just joined Pooh as bassist : the romance lasted one year^{[2]}.

-In 1979 she met Milanese entrepreneur Mario Merello, whom she married in 1989 and by whom she had three children: Giacomo (1980), Carolina (1991) and Tommaso (1992)^{[3]}.